Order Sonoma County Products – Wine, Olive Oil, Cheese & More

-When you're back home, look for wines from Sonoma County's more than 400 wineries in your local stores, bars, and restaurants.
+When you're back home, look for wines from Sonoma County's more than 425 wineries in your local stores, bars, and restaurants.
 Plus, many Sonoma County wineries offer wine club memberships, where they will periodically ship you bottles of wine, depending on where you live (because some state laws prohibit shipping wine direct to consumers).

-Olive Oil and Vinegar
+Olive Oil & Vinegar

 A limited edition extra virgin olive oil that's delicate and buttery is perfect for baking, roasting fish, or crafting a delicate sauce.
 One that's slightly stronger may taste nutty, or like ripe or green fruit, making it ideal for pesto, salads, and roasted vegetables.
 And the distinct taste of a robust and pungent olive oil is perfect for grilled meats, pasta sauces, and hearty soups.
-Use traditional balsamic vinegar for a marinade, classic Greek salad, or a reduction sauce, or try one with a natural flavor, like peach, coconut, or fig. For more details, read our blog on It’s Olive Season or check our listings of Sonoma County olive oil and vinegar producers.
+To learn more, read Olive Harvest Season in Sonoma County.

-Cheese and Dairy
+Cheese & Dairy

-Of course, this isn't ordinary chocolate.
-This is crafted by hand, in small batches, with flavors like Bordeaux walnut dipped in semi-sweet ganache and dark chocolate, dark chocolate dipped in ganache and fiery ancho chile dots, or even a cheddar white chocolate or rosemary goat cheese chocolate truffle.
+Of course, this isn't ordinary chocolate: it's crafted by hand, in small batches, with flavors like Bordeaux walnut dipped in semi-sweet ganache and dark chocolate, dark chocolate dipped in ganache and fiery ancho chile dots, or even a cheddar white chocolate or rosemary goat cheese chocolate truffle.

 Honey, Jam & Condiments

 Sonoma County farms and small businesses offer a rich variety of old fashioned jams, marmalades, preserves, jellies, no-sugar-added fruit spreads, gourmet mustards, marinades, barbecue sauces, unique specialty sauces, and hummus and other dips of all styles and flavors.
 Add a distinctive taste of Sonoma County to your meals by opening a jar or bottle and bringing Wine Country into your home.

-Breweries, Distilleries, Cideries
+Breweries, Distilleries & Cideries

-The county even offers a Beer, Cider & Spirits map that lets you keep track of this growing industry of dedicated brewers and producers, so you can ask for them in stores, bars, and restaurants near you.
-Read Get to Know Famous Sonoma County Breweries and 5 Sonoma County Distilleries You Should Know, and check our listings of Sonoma County Breweries, Distilleries & Cideries.
+The county even offers a Craft Beverage map that lets you keep track of this growing industry of dedicated brewers and producers, so you can ask for them in stores, bars, and restaurants near you.
+Read Get to Know Famous Sonoma County Breweries and 5 Sonoma County Distilleries You Should Know, and check our listings of Sonoma County Breweries, Distilleries, and Cider Houses.